Universal Tax Deductions Every 1099 Freelancer Should Claim in 2026

 Self-Employed Health Insurance Deduction

-For a freelancer paying $800 per month for a marketplace health plan plus $50 for dental and $20 for vision, that is $10,440 per year in deductible premiums.
-A family plan can easily reach $18,000 or more.
-This deduction cannot exceed your net self-employment income for the year, but for most freelancers it represents one of the single largest tax savings available.
+At $800/month health + $50 dental + $20 vision, that is $10,440/year in deductible premiums.
+Family plans can reach $18,000+.
+The deduction cannot exceed net SE income, but for most freelancers it is one of the largest tax savings available.

 IRS Regulation